silverstripe-archive/silverstripe-abtesting/docs/abtesting.md

 variations (the tested page is assumed to be one of the variations).
 Typically, the variations all have an action that the user takes, which leads to a
 **conversion page**.
 The module is measuring the proportion of users who take the action, for each variation.

 The tested page displays it's normal contents.
-Each variation can be configured to render data in one of the following ways:
+Each variation needs to be configured with what content to display, and how that content is to be rendered, as follows:

-* Using an alternative page - this is used if the same template is to be displayed, but different content is going to be displayed.
+* The variation can either use the content from the tested page, or can take content from an alternate page.
+Typically the alternate page is a child page that is hidden from navigation.
+Alternate pages can be set up in the CMS without writing code, and without a deployment process.
-  This requires no coding changes, and can be set up completely in the CMS.
+* The variation can choose a different way to render it's results:

   * Using an alternative template - this is used to render the same content, but with a different template.
 This typically requires design, coding and deployment for the new template.
   * Using the dynamictemplate module - this allows you to have a template designed that you can upload to your site, and apply it to a page or a variation.

 To create an experiment, go to the AB Testing menu in the CMS, and do the following: